 “Your workshop was an awesome experience!
 It really made me re-examine my bad eco-habits and I realized that I don’t have to be an artist to express an environmental message through visual communication.
 Thanks, Franke!”
 Laura Woodward

-Let me show you some of the artworks that were created at the workshop.
-I started by explaining my Six Tools for Climate Change Art.
+At each Green Conscience Workshop, I start by explaining my Six Tools for Climate Change Art.
 The tools are intended to help anyone express themselves visually (even the most analytical “I-can’t-draw-a-straight-line” kind of person).
 Many people today are anxious about climate change and feel powerless.
 Making art can help you express your concerns — and share your ideas with friends, family — and possibly even a much wider circle.

 I first developed the Six Tools for a presentation at the McMichael Art Gallery in 2007.
 Here’s what I wrote back then (and recent events have shown it to be truer than I ever imagined!),